Data integration of non-probability and probability samples with deterministic predictive mean matching: Conclusions

 \section{Conclusions}

 We have discussed the asymptotic properties of two PMM estimators that can be used to integrate data from non-probability and probability samples.
-We have proved their consistency and derived analytical variance estimators.
-The results obtained in the study hold not only for parametric but also for non-parametric models used for matching.
+We have proved their consistency and derived variance decomposition, with an analytical estimator for the design-based component and a bootstrap correction for the remainder.
+The results obtained in the study regarding the PMM~B hold not only for parametric but also for non-parametric models used for matching.
 The variance estimators can be applied to the NN estimator for non-probability samples.

 A possible application of $\hat{y}-y$ matching outside of just being more efficient under heavy assumptions is that we can consider mixed matching with respect to the distance function:

 or:

 where $a_{N}\rightarrow\infty$ as $N\rightarrow\infty$ but slowly so that the new estimator retains asymptotic properties of $\hat{y}-\hat{y}$ matching but is closer to $\hat{y}-y$ matching in finite samples.
 Some initial simulations gave very optimistic results.
 The performance of such estimators and the optimal choice of a~sequence $a_{n}$ will be subject to further research.